aotara/aotara.github.io/_publications/2010-10-01-paper-title-number-2.md

 citation: '**Akeresola, R.A.**, Gayawan, E. (2021).
 "Analysis of the spatial patterns of malnutrition among women in Nigeria with a Bayesian structured additive model" <i>GeoJournal</i>.
 85'
 ---

+Recommended citstion: '**Akeresola, R.A.**, Gayawan, E. (2021).
+"Analysis of the spatial patterns of malnutrition among women in Nigeria with a Bayesian structured additive model"